RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Commentary_on_Reddit_2025-07-13.md

 https://old.reddit.com/r/GetNoted/comments/1m0qros/tell_me_you_are_in_a_cult_without_saying_you_are/

-Outright declare that USA has a massive cult problem, but do not use socail media to discuss the hundreds of published books on how to deal with a cult.
-Let Kremlin March 2013 onward media invasion mind-fuck Americans and sit by on social media for over a decade doing noting to degend the USA against Putin's ability to create media cults
+Outright declare that USA has a massive cult problem, but do not use social media to be serious about information warfare to discuss the hundreds of published books on how to deal with a cult.
+Let Kremlin March 2013 onward media invasion mind-fuck Americans and sit by on social media for over a decade doing noting to degend the USA against Putin's ability to create media cults.
+At this points, there a are cults of Reddit and Bluesky and other social media that are in the media addiction of mocking MAGA and Trump cults.
+Media cult vs. media cult.
+Like Israel Torah media cult (Synsagoge cult) vs. Palestine Quran media cult (Mosque).
+Both mocking each other as out-group cults using media systems / media venues.